TrueGRF/TrueGRF/README.md

 Alternatively for the last step, you can do `npm run dev` for development.

-# Included images
+## Licenses

+### Images

-TrueGRF comes embedded with images from the [FIRS](https://github.com/andythenorth/firs) NewGRF.
+TrueGRF comes embedded with ground sprites from [OpenGFX](https://github.com/OpenTTD/OpenGFX).
-Using these images in your NewGRF means you also have to follow the same license as found [here](https://github.com/andythenorth/firs/blob/master/license.pt).
+Normally they are only used for rendering TrueGRF, and in-game it will use the baseset in use by the user.

+If you would be to use these sprites for your own work, please be mindful of the GPLv2 license [OpenGFX is licensed](https://github.com/OpenTTD/OpenGFX/blob/master/LICENSE) under.

+### OpenTTD

+TrueGRF comes embedded with [OpenTTD](https://github.com/OpenTTD/OpenTTD), and is licensed under [GPLv2](https://github.com/OpenTTD/OpenTTD/COPYING.md)